junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 "I know," Castiel says, eyes wide open now with an alarmed look.

 "What is it?"
 Dean straightens his back immediately.
-Something is seriously wrong if it can make Cas disturbed like that.
+Something is seriously wrong if it makes Cas disturbed like that.

 "My power, it's gone."
 Castiel answers, with a higher pitched voice than usual, almost like a gasp.